 - Avoid sun exposure, particularly from 10 a.m. to 4 p.m. when UV rays are the strongest.

 - Remember that the higher the altitude, the quicker your skin burns with sun exposure.
-And the start of summer is when UV rays can cause the most skin damage.
+The start of summer is when UV rays can cause the most skin damage.

 - Use sun protection, even on cloudy days.
-Clouds and haze do not protect you from the sun and can even make UVB rays stronger.
+Clouds and haze don't protect you from the sun.

 - Avoid surfaces that reflect light, such as water, sand, concrete, snow, and areas that are painted white.